hardbyte/python-can/doc/message.rst

         :type: int

-        The :abbr:`DLC (Data Link Count)` parameter of a CAN message is an integer between 0 and 8 representing the frame payload length.
+        The :abbr:`DLC (Data Length Code)` parameter of a CAN message is an integer between 0 and 8 representing the frame payload length.

         In the case of a CAN FD message, this indicates the data length in